rapid7/insightconnect-plugins/awk/help.md

 # Key Features

-* Manipulate string
+* Search and replace a string
-* Manipulate file
+* Search and replace text in a file

 # Requirements
-This plugin does not contain any requirements.
+_This plugin does not contain any requirements._

 # Documentation